What is a hornet?

 How can I prevent hornets?

-Just like with many other pest infestations, you need to consider a few things to prevent hornets from making their nests on your property or in your home or business.
 Remove anything they might be attracted to, such as poorly sealed garbage cans or overburdened fruit trees.
 You can also make sure to keep any potential entry points closed off by paying special attention to your homes exterior and foundation.
-Lastly, you can attempt to ward off potential wasp infestation by utilizing decorative hornet decoys because they are territorial creatures – if they see a decoy near their home they’ll be disinclined to build their own nest within two hundred feet.

 How can Gregory Pest remove hornets from my home or business?

-An expert exterminator from Gregory Pest Solutions will be your full-service pest solutions provider specializing in the effective, humane removal and prevention of hornets and their nests from your home or business.
+An expert exterminator from Gregory Pest Solutions will be your full-service pest solutions provider specializing in the effective removal and extermination of hornets and their nests from your home or business.

 When you hire us to evaluate how extensive your home’s pest problem is, one of our pros will be sent to assess the hornet situation and then formulate an environmentally friendly plan for removal and prevention.
-Once we implement our plan, our experts will clean the area and seal any openings that are prime for future nests so you and your family can enjoy a lasting insect-free environment.
+Once we implement our plan, our experts will remove accessible nests so and your family can enjoy a lasting insect-free environment.